Azie88/Gradio-ML-classification-model-app-deployment/README.md

   <img src="https://github.com/Azie88/Gradio-ML-classification-model-app-deployment/assets/101363399/9c5915fd-9ed8-41be-b725-50a8bc0e2548" alt="Gradio x Huggingface">
 </p>

-This project uses a trained machine learning model to build a web interface that allows anyone to use the classification model to predict whether a customer will churn(leave) or not churn (stay).
+This project uses a trained machine learning classification model to build a web interface that allows users to predict whether a customer will churn(leave) or not churn (stay).

 ## Summary